 With a penchant for tinkering with all sorts of machines, devices and mechanical ideas, ranching on the grasslands was not stirring any sort of future for Jay Forrester.
 In 1939, with a degree from the University of Nebraska–Lincoln in hand, the 20-year old lit out for the halls of MIT, a place from which he would never leave.

-Ten years later, 1949, he and his team would deliver up the world’s first general purpose, electronic, digital computer as well as the world’s first introduction to Information Technology…a good ten years before the term Information Technology was even coined.
+Ten years later, 1949, he and his team would deliver up the world’s first general purpose, real-time, electronic, digital computer as well as the world’s first introduction to Information Technology…a good ten years before the term Information Technology was even coined.

 Jay and his team of bright boys would go from being the laughingstock crew in a laundry building to pioneers of Information Technology* and protectors of the skies over North America.